A gentle guide to manage overwhelm

 Only you know how you work best.
 And if you haven’t found that out yet, don’t worry, you will.
 But I truly recommend you keep trying to find a system of structure that works for you.
-I don’t know anyone who are intentional about learning and growing that don’t use a system of structure.
+I don’t know anyone who is intentional about learning and growing that don’t use a system of structure.
 That’s why you see many successful business owners selling calendars.
-They have found a system of getting work done that works for them, and they want to help others so the same.
+They have found a system of getting work done that works for them, and they want to help others do the same.

-A simple way to start creating structure for your life and work is to break different jobs into days or weeks even.
+A simple way to start creating a structure for your life and work is to break different jobs into days or weeks even.

 If weeks don’t work for you, you can break your tasks into days.
 This is how I personally work at the moment.
 I have put my jobs into my diary and that way I know every day when I go to bed what I’ll be working on the next day.
 That’s all I have to focus on that day, and I relax in the knowledge that I’ll be doing something else to move my business forward tomorrow.

 You can try and set a timer too.
 Work for 15 minutes, then take a 5-minute break.
 Or some other interval.

 For you to manage overwhelm and not get stuck or freeze, it’s important you use a system that works for you.